mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 ## Time for the good stuff

-With some basic configuration out of the way and `use-package` ready to go, it's time to start extending Emacs.

-I've narrowed down the list of mandatory packages to just two:

-- [Ivy](https://github.com/abo-abo/swiper): text completion that's way better than the Emacs default
-- [Projectile](https://projectile.mx/): project directory management and navigation
+There are only two packages that I consider mandatory for a fresh Emacs install and we've already prepared one of them (`use-package`).
+The other one is [Ivy](https://github.com/abo-abo/swiper), a text completion framework that I find much more usable than the Emacs default.

-Add these two packages to your `~/.emacs.d/init.el`:
+Add Ivy to your `~/.emacs.d/init.el`:

 ```
 (use-package ivy
-  :ensure t
+  :ensure t     ; Install the package if it isn't already
-  :config
+  :config       ; Execute code after a package is loaded
-  (ivy-mode 1))
+  (ivy-mode 1)) ; Activate ivy-mode

-(use-package projectile
-  :ensure t
-  :init
-  (projectile-mode +1)
-  :bind (:map projectile-mode-map
-              ("s-p" . projectile-command-map)))
 ```

 ### Ivy

 As mentioned previously, Emacs comes packed with useful features.
-However, finding and remembering these features can be a massive undertaking in its own regard.
+However, finding and remembering these features can be a massive undertaking on its own.

 Ivy helps alleviate this issue by fundamentally changing the way that Emacs text completion works.
 When text completion activates, e.g. when executing a command with `M-x`, Ivy shows you all possible matches immediately in a mini-buffer.